15 Simple Ideas to Transition from Summer to Fall Decor

 - This basket is perfect to tuck cozy blankets and pillows for easy accessibility, yet tidy when you don’t need them out!

-#8: Add woven texture to transition your home decor from summer to fall!
+#8: Add woven texture to transition from summer to fall decor!

-You can get a similar look this year with:
+You can get a similar look to transition from summer to fall decor this year with:

 #9: This should probably be #1…

-Don’t underestimate the power of deep cleaning your home to help transition your home decor from summer to fall!
+Don’t underestimate the power of deep cleaning your home to help transition from summer to fall decor!

 A clean, organized, decluttered home is one of the best feelings and definitely makes physical and emotional space to add all of the cozy favorites for the upcoming seasons!

-#10: Bring the cozy factor to your transitional decor with taper candles!
+#10: Bring a cozy vibe to your transitional decor with taper candles!

 You can find 6 other things I recommend thrifting for the fall season over on THIS POST!